pfheatwole/thesis/source/canopy_geometry.rst

 ..
 TODO:: define the *section index*

-The surface can be defined using six curves as functions of the section index:
+The surface can be defined using six functions of the section index:

 1. Chord length :math:`c(s)`